esteinig/netviewr/README.md

 The workhorse of the package is the decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side decorator function.
 Decorator functions transform data into graph attributes and attach them to the correct slots in the graph object for plotting.
-Decorator operators therefore enables a tidyverse pipeline syntax to decorate graph objects, additionally using the standard `magrittr` pipe operator `%>%` to feed the decorated graph into the plot function:
+Decorator operators therefore enables a tidyverse pipeline syntax to decorate graph objects.
+The pipeline ends with the `magrittr` pipe operator `%>%` to feed the decorated graph into the plot
+function:

 ```r
 g <- igraph::sample_gnm(n=10, m=15) %@%                       # generate random graph with 10 nodes